Big Bang GitLab Continuous Integration (CI) Workflow📜

 Ultimately, BigBang is designed to deploy production ready workloads on real infrastructure.
 While local and ephemeral clusters are excellent for fast feedback during development, changes must ultimately be tested on real clusters on real infrastructure.

 As part of Big Bang’s architecture, it is expected work on any CNCF conformant Kubernetes cluster, on multiple clouds, and on premise environments.
 By very definition, this means infrastructure testing is slow.
 To strive for a pipeline with a happy medium of providing fast feedback while still exhaustively testing against environments that closely mirror production, infrastructure testing only occurs on manual actions on merge request commits.
-This requires adding test-ci::infra label to your MR. In addition, infrastructure testing pipeline is run nightly on a schedule.

-Note: Due to the amount of resources and time required for this pipeline, the test-ci::infra label should be used sparingly.
+label should be used sparingly.
 The scheduled nightly run will ideally catch issues if they are already in master.
-The test-ci::infra label should mainly be used when:
+The test-ci::infra

-• your changes affect the infra ci
+- Your changes affect the infra ci

-• your changes are large in scope and likely to behave differently on “real” clusters
+- Your changes are large in scope and likely to behave differently on “real” clusters

 When you are comfortable your branch is ready to be merged, opening up an merge request will trigger the creation of a suite of infrastructure testing jobs which will require a manual action from a project maintainer (assuming smoke tests have passed).
 Once the commit(s) are validated against the infrastructure tests, your changes are ready to be merged!

-For most of the infrastructure testing, terraform is chosen as the IAC tool of choice for infrastructure that BigBang owns, while the cluster creation process follows the vendors recommended installation process.
+is chosen as the IAC tool of choice for infrastructure that BigBang owns, while the cluster creation process follows the vendors recommended installation process.

 The infrastructure pipeline is designed to have no human interaction, and is scoped to the lifecycle of the pipeline.
 This means a single pipeline is fully responsible for provisioning infrastructure, but just as important, deprovisioning infrastructure, ensuring resources are not orphaned.